Inevitable manifestation of wiggles in the expansion of the late Universe: Conclusion

+Some phenomenological studies find wiggly structures in various cosmologically relevant functions, and the wavelet framework suggests also being cautious when attributing a physical reality to these wiggles, see, e.g., ~\cite{Colgain:2021pmf,Pogosian:2021mcs,Raveri:2021dbu,Wang:2018fng,Escamilla:2021uoj,Bernardo:2021cxi,Tamayo:2019gqj}.
 A wiggly structure may be described as consecutive bumps and dips on a function.
-By using the simplest admissible wavelets, we encountered a common pattern that our toy examples, which well describe the BAO data, present a bump in the Hubble parameter (which can be attributed to a bump in the DE density) at $1.5\lesssim z\lesssim2$ just as found in various observational reconstructions \cite{Wang:2018fng,Escamilla:2021uoj,Bernardo:2021cxi}.
-The existence of bumps is a natural outcome of our findings, because the dips in $H(z)$ required for better description of the data, e.g., at $z\sim2.3$ relevant to the Ly-$\alpha$ data, should be compensated by bumps elsewhere so that the comoving angular diameter distance to last scattering remains unaltered.
-This should raise serious concerns that the bumpy features in the non-parametric $H(z)$ and/or $\rho_{\rm DE}(z)$ reconstructions may be fake and caused by overfitting to the BAO data; since various BAO data call for dips in the Hubble parameter, there will be compensatory bumps where there are no data points to oppose them.
-Although the redshift range devoid of data where these bumps may be present is arbitrary and can extend to very high redshifts (e.g., a plateau with a small amplitude over a large redshift range compensating a tight dip at $z\lesssim3$), most observational analyses reconstruct the cosmological functions up to $z\sim3$ where the most suitable redshift range for a fake bump appears to be at $1.5\lesssim z\lesssim2$.
-It is worth noting here that the wiggles in the DE density are not expected to be representative of an Effective Field Theory, more concretely any minimally coupled scalar model \cite{Colgain:2021pmf}, and thus it is conceivable that the introduction of theoretical priors should smooth out the wiggles in the DE density \cite{Pogosian:2021mcs,Raveri:2021dbu}.
-This may be implying that the origin of the wiggles in $H(z)$ must be sought in modified gravity theories.
-However, it may also be too hasty to completely ignore the possibility of finding highly wiggly (may be discreet) DE densities; see, for instance, the so-called Everpresent $\Lambda$ model, which suggests the observed $\Lambda$ fluctuates between positive and negative values with a magnitude comparable to the cosmological critical energy density about a vanishing mean, $\braket{\Lambda}=0$, in any epoch of the Universe, in accordance with a long-standing heuristic prediction of the causal set approach to quantum gravity \cite{Ahmed:2002mj,Zwane:2017xbg,Surya:2019ndm}.
+By using the simplest admissible wavelets employed as examples in~\cref{sec:ex}, we encountered a common pattern that these toy examples, which well-describe the BAO data, present a bump in the Hubble parameter (which can be attributed to a bump in the DE density) at $1.5\lesssim z\lesssim2$ just as was found in various observational reconstructions~\cite{Wang:2018fng,Escamilla:2021uoj,Bernardo:2021cxi}.
+The existence of bumps is a natural outcome of our findings, because the dips in $H(z)$ required for a better description of the present data, e.g., at $z\sim2.3$ relevant to the Ly-$\alpha$ data, should be compensated by bumps elsewhere so that the comoving angular diameter distance to the last scattering surface remains unaltered.
+This should raise serious concerns that the bumpy features in the nonparametric $H(z)$ and/or $\rho_{\rm DE}(z)$ reconstructions may be fake in two ways.
+First, the compensatory bumps could appear at redshifts at which there are no data points to oppose the bumps; it would not be possible to pin down the time location of a bump (or multiple bumps) without new observations.
+However, most observational analyses reconstruct the cosmological functions up to $z\sim3$ where the most suitable redshift range for a fake bump appears to be at $1.5\lesssim z\lesssim2$, whereas the redshift range devoid of data where these bumps may be present is actually arbitrary and can extend to very high redshifts (e.g., a plateau with a small amplitude over a large redshift range compensating a tight dip at $z\lesssim3$).
+Second, it may be the case that even the precedent dip that the bump compensates is artificial, e.g., the dip may be caused by overfitting to the data, or the data calling for the dip (e.g., Ly-$\alpha$ BAO) itself may be suffering from systematic errors; in these cases, both the dip and the bump could be fake.
+It is worth noting here that the wiggles in the DE density are not expected to be representative of an effective field theory, more concretely any minimally coupled scalar model~\cite{Colgain:2021pmf}, and thus it is conceivable that the introduction of theoretical priors should smooth out the wiggles in the DE density~\cite{Pogosian:2021mcs,Raveri:2021dbu}.
+This may be implying that, if they are real, the origin of the wiggles in $H(z)$ must be sought in modified gravity theories.
+However, it may also be too hasty to completely ignore the possibility of finding highly wiggly (may be discrete) DE densities; see, for instance, the so-called Everpresent $\Lambda$ model, which suggests the observed $\Lambda$ fluctuates between positive and negative values with a magnitude comparable to the cosmological critical energy density about a vanishing mean, $\braket{\Lambda}=0$, in any epoch of the Universe, in accordance with a long-standing heuristic prediction of the causal set approach to quantum gravity~\cite{Ahmed:2002mj,Zwane:2017xbg,Surya:2019ndm}.